SFTtech/openage/doc/ideas/fr_technical_overview.md

 Multiplayer        | MP8        | Simple and fast qualifying for tournaments.
 Multiplayer        | MP9        | Connection through in-game server browser/direct IP and connection through a browser-based protocol.
 Multiplayer        | MP10       | in-game, lag-free, high-quality voice-communication between teams, same for casters.
+Multiplayer        | MP11       | Figure out how to measure map-control of someone and give a value for it.
+Show it in casting and spectating multiplayer games.
 UI                 | UI1        | Organizers can manage the whole tournament in the openage interface within their accounts.
 Drafting, (Time-)Planning, Invitations, Promo, Hosting.
 UI                 | UI2        | Multiplayer submenu should give you relevant information about most viewed live games and caster channels, upcoming tournaments, upcoming qualifieer rounds.
 UI                 | UI3        | Spectator layer for public watching.
 Lock to casters viewpoints or freely move camera.
 Chat with spectators and mark points of interests (POI) on the map.
 No sync needed.